Baked Southwestern Egg Rolls

 • Arrange the egg roll wrappers on a dry work surface so that the corner of each wrapper is closest to you.
 Add a small amount of water to a dish.

-• Place ⅓ cup of the chicken mixture in the lower third of each wrapper then beginning at the bottom, roll the wrapper up and fold the edges inward.
+• Place ⅓ cup of the turkey mixture in the lower third of each wrapper then beginning at the bottom, roll the wrapper up and fold the edges inward.
 Before your final fold, wet your finger with the water and rub it around the edges.
-Roll the wrapper shut, pressing lightly to seal the edges together.
+Roll the wrapper shut, pressing to seal the edges together.

-• Arrange the egg rolls, seam side down, on the baking sheet then brush them lightly with olive oil or coat them with cooking spray.
-Bake the egg rolls for about 15 minutes or until they’re golden brown and slightly crisped.
+• Bake the egg rolls until they’re golden brown and slightly crisped, about 15 minutes.
 Remove the egg rolls from the oven and serve them with guacamole or salsa for dipping.

 • ★ Did you make this recipe?
 Don't forget to give it a star rating below!